kadepettie/ABC-Enhancer-Gene-Prediction/comparison/README.md

  * lowerIsMoreConfident: Set to TRUE if lower values of the predictor signify more confidence in the prediction.
 This is appropraite for predictors such as linear distance or pvalue.
 It is generally preferred for this column to be FALSE.

 ## Configuring Plotting
-Each row of this file denotes a separate PR curve plot.
+Each row of this file denotes a separate PR curve plot (plot.config.txt).
 Each predictor should be of the form: {DATASETNAME}.{SCORECOLUMN}

 ## Sample command
 ```